Eigenlogic in the spirit of George Boole: Elective symbolic logic

 Starting from the very simple propositions derived from the single elective symbol $x$, according to the function development in equation (\ref{eq:ElectivDev1}), one sees that there are $4$ possible functions depending on the values taken by $f(0)$ and $f(1)$ respectively.
 This is shown on table \ref{Table 1}:

-In this case the two non trivial propositions are the \textit{lolgical projection} $A$ and its negation $\bar{A}$.
+In this case the two non trivial propositions are the \textit{logical projection} $A$ and its negation $\bar{A}$.
 The other two give constant outcomes: false $F$ and true $T$ whatever the value of the argument.

 On Table \ref{Table 2} are shown the $16$ elective functions, $f_{i}^{[2]}$ , for $n=2$ arguments.
 The corresponding elective polynomials can be straightforwardly obtained by substituting the respective truth values in front of the four polynomial terms in equation (\ref{eq:ElectDev2}).
 According to the standard classification, given for example by Donald Knuth \cite{key-10}, logical functions are ordered with increasing binary number in the truth table (counting order goes from left to right: the lower digit is on the left).
-The representation used here corresponds to what is often called the \textit{truth vector} of the function: $(f(0),f(1))$.
+The representation used here corresponds to what is often called the \textit{truth vector} of the function: $(f(0,0),f(0,1),f(1,0),f(1,1))$.

 $f_{0}^{[2]}$ has the truth values $(0,0,0,0)$ and represents contradiction, $f_{1}^{[2]}$ is $NOR$ with truth values $(1,0,0,0)$ and so on...
 For example conjunction ($AND$, \foreignlanguage{french}{{ {}$\land$}}) is $f_{8}^{[2]}$ with $(0,0,0,1)$, disjunction ($OR$, \foreignlanguage{french}{{ {}$\vee$}}) is $f_{14}^{[2]}$ with $(0,1,1,1)$ and exclusive disjunction ($XOR$, \foreignlanguage{french}{{ {}$\oplus$}}) is $f_{6}^{[2]}$ with $(0,1,1,0)$.